renatalantos/Quizzler-Javascript/README.md

   ## Colours

  For the colours I partly used the [mycolor.space](https://mycolor.space/) site and the in-built colour palette in Gitpod.
 I aimed for cheerful, playful, attractive colours that suit a game and compliment the colourful images.
 I allowed myself to use stronger yet not too strong colours.
 The background colour is a very pale pink, however, as users should not be distracted from the visuals of the game elements.
 I chose the colours intuitively.
-The colours are contrasting yet complimenting each other in my opinion. insert photo here!!!!
+The colours are contrasting yet complimenting each other in my opinion.
+[Colour harmony](https://github.com/renatalantos/Quizzler-Javascript/blob/master/documents/screenshots/colour_harmony.JPG)

 ## Typography

 For the information section, the game questions, the game answers on the buttons I used Sniglet cursive from Google fonts as it has playful, round yet easy-to-read letters.

 For the page title "Do you know your art?"  and the messages to the user to encourage them to paly "Try my awesome 15 question art quiz!" and "Play again" I used Nanum Brush cursive from Google Fonts as the letters look like brushstrokes and they can be associated with painting.

 For the final score messages to the user I used Calligraffiti, cursive from Google fonts as the letters look like they are handwritten and the message is more personal.
 This is also a very beautiful letter type and can be associated with art.

 # Technologies